 The following statement confirms that you, the student, agree to the requirements and policies of the Nursing Program as written in Graduate Nursing Student Handbook.
-This is found on the
+This is found on the nursing website at: http://ceeps.colostate-pueblo.edu/Nursing/Handbooks/Pages/default.aspx

 I have read Colorado State University - Pueblo School of Nursing: Graduate Nursing Student Handbook and agree to comply with the policies and requirements.
 Furthermore, I understand that unexpected and needed changes in policies and requirements may occur in clinical and/or academic settings.
-I will be notified in writing of these changes through the university email and
+I will be notified in writing of these changes through the university email and Blackboard announcements.
+I agree to comply with these changes.

 I accept the responsibility for payment of lab fees, clinical site scheduling program fees, for personal transportation, faculty recommended conferences and for purchase of technology, hardware, software, books, supplies, lab coats, and any additional drug tests and background checks required by clinical sites.
-Psychiatric mental health nurse practitioner students and nurse educators do not wear lab coats but must wear professional/business attire.
+Psychiatric mental health nurse practitioner students and nurse educators do not wear lab coats but must wear professional/business attire